 6. Set the Motion Detection Sensitivity, shown in Figure 3.
-The higher the sensitivity value, the higher the sensitivity.
+The higher value corresponds to the higher sensitivity level.

 Figure 3.
 Motion Sensitivity Setting

 - 7. Click OK to return to the Camera Settings menu. - 8.
 Click the Handle button to open the Exception Handle menu, shown in Figure 4.
 Select the Triggered Camera tab